dotnet/performance/src/benchmarks/gc/README.md

 This will read information about your system that's relevant to performance analysis (such as cache sizes) and save to `bench/host_info.yaml`.
 It will also install some necessary dependencies on Windows.

 _ARM NOTE_: Since build tools do not work on ARM/ARM64, `py . setup` will automatically skip reading and writing the system's information.
-You will have to get the machine's specs and write `bench/host_info.yaml` independently.
+You will have to get the machine's specs and write `bench/host_info.yaml` manually.
 This file follows the format shown below (it might vary depending on your machine's NUMA nodes and caches).

 ```yaml
 hostname: